Navanee-321/Monitoring-stack/MonitoringStack/README.md

 -  Update the inventory file and variables as needed.
 -  Update the custom-dashboards and custom-alertrules if required.
 -  Run the Ansible playbook :  `ansible-playbook -i variables/ansible/hosts ansible/deploy-stack-vm.yml`
+-  Ensure the correct path and directories before running the playbook.

 ## Variables